 - After the 4 minutes count down, set a timer for 10 minutes for a “natural pressure release.”

 - After the 10-minute wait, open the valve to “venting” to release any remaining steam.
+Before opening the lid, give the pot a little back-and-forth "jiggle" to release any steam bubbles trapped in the thick chili.

 - Serve hot with optional toppings.